Taggin' MP3 v1.4.5 Help

 "Artist" descriptor box.
 The rest of the name would be used in the "Title" descriptor box.

-descriptor field (except the year, which is 4, and the track,
+descriptor field in ID3v1 tags, except the year, which is 4, and the track,

 which is 2).